Lucra-Sports/lucra-react-native-sdk/README.md

 pod repo add LucraSDK git@github.com/Lucra-Sports/lucra-ios-sdk

 # If setting up in a CI you will need the Personal Access token you first created and a username
-# Here is an example for GitHub Actions
+# Here is an example for GitHub Actions.
+Add LUCRA_USERNAME and LUCRA_TOKEN in the secrets section of the GitHub repository
+- name: Add private repo to cocoapods
-pod repo add LucraSDK https://${{secrets.LUCRA_USERNAME}}:${{secrets.LUCRA_TOKEN}}@github.com/Lucra-Sports/lucra-ios-sdk.git
+  run: pod repo add LucraSDK https://${{secrets.LUCRA_USERNAME}}:${{secrets.LUCRA_TOKEN}}@github.com/Lucra-Sports/lucra-ios-sdk.git
 ```

+### Permissions

-The following keys will need to be set in Info.plist or the binary may be rejected and the app may crash:
+The following keys will need to be set in `Info.plist` or the binary may be rejected and the app will crash.

 ```
 NSBluetoothAlwaysUsageDescription